 In a way, you can view SAM tools as a sort of external partner that will key you in on crucial issues and provide accurate reporting where needed.

-InvGate Insight is one such invaluable tool.
+InvGate Asset Management is one such invaluable tool.
 By helping you keep tabs on all licenses, both active and inactive, you’ll easily be able to see whether you need to tighten the screws, license up, or keep things as they are.
 Plus, it’ll give you a complete bird’s-eye view of all of your IT assets, making it not just a godsend for compliance, but also for ITAM in general.

 But seeing is believing, and we also think you deserve a fair shot at upping your software management game.
-Give it a shot for thirty days and you’ll know we mean business
+Give it a shot for thirty days and you’ll know we mean business.

 In conclusion